Colorado fire victims begin new year surveying destruction

 “We knew that the house was totaled, but I felt the need to see it, see what the rest of the neighborhood looked like,” he said.
 “We’re a very close knit community on this street.
 We all know each other and we all love each other.
 It’s hard to see this happen to all of us.”

-Associated Press writer Thomas Peipert in Louisville, Colorado, and Thalia Beaty in New York contributed to this report.
+Associated Press writers Thomas Peipert in Louisville, Colorado; Thalia Beaty in New York; Brady McCombs in Salt Lake City contributed to this report.
 Nieberg is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on under-covered issues.
-Associated Press writer Brady McCombs contributed to this story from Salt Lake City.

 The Associated Press receives support from the Walton Family Foundation for coverage of water and environmental policy.
 The AP is solely responsible for all content.
 For all of AP’s environmental coverage, visit https://apnews.com/hub/environment.